JakobSteixner/DemoSLEI_Steixner/README.md

 Make sure that the true location of `mayapy(.exe)` -- Autodesk Maya's Python interpreter -- is in your system $PATH!
 On MacOS and Linux, it is found under `/usr/autodesk/maya2017/bin/`.
-Symlinking it e. g. `/usr/local/bin` can break its ability to import required modules provided by Autodesk.
+Symlinking it e. g. `/usr/local/bin` can sometimes break its ability to import required modules provided by Autodesk.

 The only modules that actually use `mayapy` are the ones in the `Renderers/render__<GESTURE>` family.
 Since they are only accessed by